ShivamRajSharma/PyTorch/README.md

 ## Requirements

-To install all the python packages required for the projects, run the command mentioned below on your terminal/command prompt
+To install all the python packages required for the projects, run the command mentioned below on your terminal/command prompt.

 ``` pip install -r requirements.txt ```